 south we visit the larger and very picturesque town of Jackson,

 then after some twisty forested road the small and quirky town

-of Mokelumne Hill with it's streets and buildings showing the
+of Mokelumne Hill with it's streets and buildings showing many

 signs of frequent earthquake activity.